For a majority of Americans, the biggest monthly expense we experience is the high cost of housing.

 Compared to homeowners:

-- Renters are less likely to have an emergency savings
+- Renters are less likely to have a dedicated emergency savings

 - Renters are more likely to experience an unexpected drop in their income